INSTRUCTIONS TO AUTHORS

 AAPM does not tolerate plagiarism or any misrepresentation of original work.
 In support of this position, the AAPM Board of Directors and the Medical Physics Editorial Board have adopted policies and procedures in response to any accusation of plagiarism.
 All submissions are screened for plagiarism using Ithenticate/CrossCheck software.

 - Full disclosure of any and all potential conflicts of interest that could be perceived to bias the results reported in the manuscript.
 Conflicts of interest include financial interests in products and services described in the manuscript, or financial or personal relationships with manufacturers or distributors of such products and services.
-Potential conflicts of interest include, but are not limited to, the following items: employment, affiliation or consultancy with a company, research funding, honoraria, royalties, or speaker fees from a company, stock ownership or options in a company, or patents filed or owned jointly with a company.
+In addition to answering the submission question, potential conflicts of interest include, but are not limited to, the following items: employment, affiliation or consultancy with a company, research funding, honoraria, royalties, or speaker fees from a company, stock ownership or options in a company, or patents filed or owned jointly with a company.
 In addition, potential conflicts of interest should be disclosed in Disclosure of Conflicts of Interest section at the end of the manuscript.

-- Any previously published proceedings papers (as well as those under review) with content overlapping that of the submitted paper must be disclosed, and the extent of overlap and differentiation from this submission described in the cover letter.
+- Any previously published proceedings papers (as well as those under review) with content overlapping that of the submitted paper must be disclosed, and the extent of overlap and differentiation from this submission described in the text field of the submission question.
 Copies of overlapping proceedings papers should be submitted along with the manuscript.

-- If the manuscript has been previously rejected, please reference the relevant correspondence.
+- If the manuscript has been previously rejected, please select the previous manuscript number when presented, and reference the relevant correspondence in the text field for comments to the editors.
 Previously rejected manuscripts may not be resubmitted to Medical Physics unless resubmission has been offered in the previous decision letter or the rejection decision has been successfully overturned on appeal.
+See Appeals below for details on appealing a reject decision.

 Manuscript Preparation Guidelines